Styrene Price Trend and Forecast

 Exports fell to 121,854 MT in October, according to data from the International Trade Centre (ITC).
 However, in lieu of growing trading and domestic use, some countries imported bigger volumes of US styrene.
 In October, Mexico upped its imports of US styrene to 80,595 MT.
 Meanwhile, prices were relatively consistent in H2 of Q4, and according to evaluations from the second week of December, US pricing increased by 3% on a FOB basis, indicating early symptoms of a market change.

-Styrolene Price Trend For First, Second and Third Quarters of 2021
+Styrolene Price trend For First, Second and Third Quarters of 2021

 Asia